nemohan/doc/other/git/8 Useing branches/2 git checkout.md

-# git merge

 # Git Checkout

 This page is an examination of the `git checkout` command.
 It will cover usage examples and edge cases.
-In Git terms, a "checkout" is the act of switching between different versions of a target entity.
-The `git checkout` command operates upon three distinct entities: files, commits, and branches.
-In addition to the definition of "checkout" the phrase "checking out" is commonly used to imply the act of executing the `git checkout` command.
+In Git terms, a "checkout" is the act of switching between different versions of a target entity.<font color="green"> The `git checkout` command operates upon three distinct entities: files, commits, and branches.</font> In addition to the definition of "checkout" the phrase "checking out" is commonly used to imply the act of executing the `git checkout` command.
 In the [Undoing Changes](https://www.atlassian.com/git/tutorials/undoing-changes) topic, we saw how `git checkout` can be used to view old commits.
 The focus for the majority of this document will be checkout operations on branches.

 Checking out branches is similar to checking out old commits and files in that the working directory is updated to match the selected branch/revision; however, new changes are saved in the project history—that is, it’s not a read-only operation.